Fergus-OH/lightning-Helmholtz-solver/README.md

 #### Optional name-value arguments

-Name-value arguments
+Optional pairs of arguments as `Name1, Value1, ..., NameN, ValueN`, where Name is the argument name and Value is the corresponding value.
-Optional pairs of arguments as Name1=Value1,...,NameN=ValueN, where Name is the argument name and Value is the corresponding value.
 Name-value arguments must appear after other arguments, but the order of the pairs does not matter.

 - `tol`       float - 1e-6 - tolerance etc